andrewshaodev/marp-example/index.md

 # Using Marp

-* Create a slide deck all in on .md file
+* Create a slide deck all in one .md file
 * Compile as html or pdf
 * Download html locally and open with a browser or host for free with Github Pages, etc for presenting
 * Relatively lightweight and easy to use